Epilepsy-intellectual disability in females: Genetics

 The PCDH19 gene is located on the long (q) arm of the X chromosome at position 22.1.
+The mutations that most patients with the PCDH19-epilepsy occur within the first exon.
 The gene encodes for protocadherin 19, a transmembrane protein of calcium-dependent cell-cell adhesion molecules that is strongly expressed in neural tissue, such as the hippocampus, cerebral cortex, thalamus, and amygdala.
 Protocadherin 19 appears to be related to synaptic transmission and formation of synaptic connections during brain development.

 A mutation in the PCDH19 gene can cause the protocadherin 19 protein to be malformed, reduced in function or not produced at all.
 This abnormal expression of protocadherin 19 causes deficits in GABAergic signaling, causing the occurrence of seizures beginning in the early years of life.

 The expression of the PCDH19 mutation is highly variable, with some individuals appearing unaffected, and others showing severe disease.
 Even monozygotic twins with the mutation may have variations in seizure frequency and degree of cognitive impairment.

 Currently, the PCDH19 gene is the second most clinically relevant gene in the epilepsy field; the second largest number of epilepsy related mutations characterized thus far occur in the PCDH19 gene.
-The SCN1A gene, associated with Dravet Syndrome, is the most clinically relevant.
+The SCN1A gene, associated with Dravet syndrome, is the most clinically relevant.